moiz-alnoor/React-Exercise/README.md

 ### `Responsive Design`

-The full content Displied in different scrrens szie, for the moibe screen you just need to swipe or scroll left and right.
+The full content Displied in different screen szie, for the mobile screen you just need to swipe or scroll left and right.

 ### `API`